JohanVanslembrouck/corolib/README.md

 libevent was already installed on my Ubuntu installation, so I did not have to do anything.

-Set the LIBEVENT_INSTALLED flag to TRUE in the top-level CMakelists.txt file if you want to build the libevent eaamples in examples/libevent.
+Set the LIBEVENT_INSTALLED flag to TRUE in the top-level CMakelists.txt file if you want to build the libevent examples in [libevent](./examples/libevent).

 #### curl

 curl is by default installed on Ubuntu (and other Linux) distributions, so I did not have to do anything.

-Set the CURL_INSTALLED flag to TRUE in the top-level CMakelists.txt file if you want to build the curl eaamples in examples/curl.
+Set the CURL_INSTALLED flag to TRUE in the top-level CMakelists.txt file if you want to build the curl examples in [curl](./examples/curl).

 ## Organization of corolib

-The GitHub repository contains the library itself and several examples.
+The GitHub repository contains the library itself and several examples and studies.

-The README.md file in include/corolib gives more information on each of the classes of corolib.
+The README.md file in [corolib](./include/corolib) gives more information on each of the classes of corolib.
-Folder lib contains the source (.cpp) files for the header files (.h) in include/corolib.
+Folder [lib](./lib) contains the source (.cpp) files for the header files (.h) in [include](./include/corolib).

-The examples folder contains a README.md file with more information on the examples.
+The [examples](./examples) folder contains a README.md file with more information on the examples.

+The [studies](./studies) folder contains a README.md file with more information on the studies.

 ## Why coroutines?